Eurocc-Italy/DL4DT/README.md

 $ python .\reader_cloud.py -h
 usage: reader_cloud.py [-h] --path_X   [--path_D ] [--path_Y ]

-Save the compressed dataset in a desired folder.
-This part runs on the Cloud.
+Reconstructs the dataset and save it on the cloud.

 options:
-  -h, --help   show this help message and exit --path_X     path of the sparse matrix X, in the form "<your_path>/<name>.npy" --path_D     path of the dictionary D, in the form "data/<name>.npy" --path_Y     destination path of the compressed dataset in the form "<path>/<name>.npy" --Y_shape    f = fat output matrix. t = tall output matrix.
+  -h, --help   show this help message and exit --path_X     path where X has been transferred on the cloud, in the form "<your_path>/<name>.npy" --path_D     path of the dictionary D, in the form "data/<name>.npy" --path_Y     destination path of the compressed dataset in the form "<path>/<name>.npy" --Y_shape    f = fat output matrix. t = tall output matrix.